Breaking the glass ceiling

 Build your reputation

-If our goal is to be perceived as someone with the potential to be a future manager or leader, then others need to know of our capabilities.
-Let your potential be obvious.
+If your goal is to be perceived as someone with the potential to be a future manager or leader, then others need to know of our capabilities.

 Aside from having great communication skills, technical knowledge and experience, great leaders are usually strategic thinkers.